software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### `hello_starknet`

-This directory contains our only module in this project - `hello_starknet`.
+This directory contains our only package in this project - `hello_starknet`.

 ### `cairo_project.toml` and `lib.cairo`

-All Cairo1 crates must define these files.
+All Cairo1 packages must define these files.

-- `cairo_project.toml` - this file defines the name of the crate.
+- `cairo_project.toml` - this file defines the name of the package.
 It is good practice for this name to match the top-level directory name - `hello_starknet` in our case.
-- `lib.cairo` - this file exposes all of our modules to the compiler.
+- `lib.cairo` - this file exposes all of our package to the compiler.
 Initially, it only contains two modules:

 ```cairo title="lib.cairo"
 mod business_logic;
 mod contracts;
 ```

-You can learn about [modules](#cairo-1-modules) and [how to add them](#adding-a-new-module) in further sections.
+You can learn about [packages](#cairo-1-packages) and how to [add new module to a package](#adding-a-new-module) in further sections.

 ### `contracts`

 This directory contains the code of our contract - `HelloStarknet`.
-As a good practice, we recommend this directory contains only the contract definition, bussines logic should be kept in other modules.
+As a good practice, we recommend this directory contains only the contract definition, business logic should be kept in other modules.

 :::danger
-Currently protostar only supports having one contract per module.
+Currently protostar only supports having one contract per package.
 You cannot add more contracts to this directory.
 To use multiple contracts in your project see [this section](#using-multiple-contracts-in-project).
 :::